BLSQ/openimis-dev_environment/README.md

   the backend.

-  bootstrap     bootstraps the development environment prepare_test  prepares the test environment, in particular the database
+  bootstrap     bootstraps the development environment default       sets the default service to interact with (shell) disable       disables a given service (backend and db can't be disabled) enable        enables a given service (by default db and backend are run) prepare_test  prepares the test environment in backend, in particular the database
-  server        runs the backend server shell         runs an interactive shell status        returns current status of the environment stop          stops the environment if running test          runs test for given module workon        switches a module for its local version for development
+  server        runs the backend server settings      reads current settings if any shell         runs an interactive shell on the default service status        returns current status of the environment stop          stops the environment if running test          runs test for given module in backend workon        switches a module in backend for its local version for development
 ```

 ## Documentation